 In Search of the Black Mother

-By Sarah Levitt, Head of Leicester Arts & Museums Service.
+By Sarah Levitt, former Head of Leicester Arts & Museums Service.
 This is an exploration of a remarkable picture from our internationally important collection of German Expressionist art at New Walk Museum, and what it tells us about breastfeeding.

 The story of Ernst Neuschul and the “Black Mother”

 This picture was painted in 1931 by Ernst Neuschul, who was born near Prague in 1895 to a Jewish family.
 They ran a hardware store, but he trained as an artist in Prague and Vienna and worked in Berlin.
 Neuschul was a radical socialist and his powerful, provocative paintings of ordinary workers, black people, gypsies and the unemployed celebrate the equality and dignity of all humankind.

 Neuschul fled from Germany after the Nazis closed his exhibition and stripped him of his teaching job.
 He fled again in 1937, after his pictures were daubed with swastikas, leaving on the last train out of Czechoslovakia with his wife and child- but their families died in concentration camps.
 He lived in England until his death in 1968, changing his name to Ernest Norland and changing his style of painting.

 Nothing is known of what happened to this family, but Neuschul’s son has an album with a studio photograph of the Black Mother with her husband, baby and toddler, suggesting a valued relationship with them.